Will China ‘wedge’ India and the US? June 5, 2014Posted by southasiamasala in : Gordon, Sandy, India, Pakistan , 1 comment so far

 But of course, in a democracy that is going into an election year, only politically friendly reforms are likely to be undertaken.
-So can politicians persuade their constituents to accept reform?India, Weigold, Auriol , 1 comment so far
+So can politicians persuade their constituents to accept reform?India, Weigold, Auriol , comments closed

 In May 2010 I noted that the then Civil Nuclear Liability Bill defined the financial and legal liabilities for groups, seeking “to put the burden of damages on the nuclear plant operator”.
 (South Asia Masala, “Operationalizing” the Indo-US nuclear agreement) That burden remained unacceptable to potential operators United States’ companies Westinghouse and General Electric Hitachi, which have waited some three years for inter-government agreement to be reached on the unsatisfactory Nuclear Liability laws, before taking up long-since allocated sites in India to develop commercial nuclear power plants.